nft-api/nft-api/README.md

 3. Explore the [full list of endpoints](https://github.com/nft-api/nft-api/blob/main/README.md#-list-of-nft-api-endpoints)
 4. Explore [API reference](https://docs.moralis.io/web3-data-api/evm/reference#nft-api)

-## Boost Your dApp with the Moralis NFT API
+## Boost Your dApp with the NFT API

 The Moralis NFT API is your ultimate ally for creating a top-tier NFT dApp.
 Whether you are venturing into the world of NFT gaming, building a secure NFT wallet, launching a bustling NFT marketplace, crafting insightful NFT analytics tools, developing a dazzling NFT dashboard, or exploring any NFT-based endeavor, you need the robust Moralis NFT API in your toolkit!